 Step 1: Complete the Online FAFSA form

-The Federal School Code for Pepperine University is 001264.
+The Federal School Code for Pepperdine University is 001264.
 It is important to list Pepperdine University's school code to ensure that we receive your FAFSA results.
+It is also encouraged that applicants use the IRS Data Retrieval Tool option on the FAFSA to automatically link your tax information from the IRS to the FAFSA.
 Approximately four weeks after submission of the FAFSA you will receive your Student Aid Report via email.
 Please review your Student Aid Report carefully.
 Pepperdine will receive your Student Aid Report electronically.
 For an easy step-by-step guide on how to complete the FAFSA, click here.

 In some cases, we may require additional information for your financial aid application.
 If so, the GSEP Financial Aid Office will notify you via email.
 You may also check your "To Do" list in your Student Center to find out if additional information is required.
 (To access your Student Center, log in to Wavenet and click on the "Student Services" link in the upper right of the Wavenet homepage).